 I always look forward to shopping for fabric when I am overseas.
 The chance of finding the piece of fabric or button that nobody else has is enticing.
-Singapore held the promise of great shopping, but sometimes truth and reality are metres apart.
+My Singapore fabric shopping trip held the promise of great shopping, but sometimes truth and reality are metres apart.

 After conducting though researched prior to my arrival I armed myself with a map, bag load of cash and my credit cards and headed to China town.

 The first floor of the People’s Park Food Centre, Chinatown.
 It was 11am when my feet hit the stores, with drink in hand, I parked my husband on a chair close to the conveniences in the 39c heat and ran first with a view to buy, only to find to closed It was a trading day so I forged ahead to the next store.

 I was looking for Denim and not really sure what else just looking for whatever caught my eye.
 It’s not always a good idea shopping for fabric when you aren’t really sure what you’re going to make as you can tend to buy fabric that will sit in your stash forever.